SeyedMuhammadHosseinMousavi/Using-Genetic-Programming-for-Making-a-New-Evolutionary-Artwork-Based-on-Human-Computer-Interaction/README.md

 - Mousavi, M. S. H., and Narges Aghsaghloo.
 "Using Genetic Programming for Making a New Evolutionary Artwork, Based on Human-Computer Interactions for Autism Rehabilitation."
 The third International Conference on Intelligent Decision Science (IDS 2018) At: Tehran-Iran.
 2018.
 - Or
 - Mousavi, Seyed Muhammad Hossein,1397,Using Genetic Programming for Making a New Evolutionary Artwork, Based on Human-Computer Interactions for Autism Rehabilitation,The Third International Conference on Intelligent Decision Science,Tehran,https://civilica.com/doc/855106
+- Or
+- Mousavi SM, Aghsaghloo NA.
+Using Visual Evolutionary Art Based On Color Patterns And Depth Assist For Autism Rehabilitation.
+Journal of Software Engineering Intelligent Systems.
+2018;3(3).

 ![image](https://github.com/user-attachments/assets/3773a53d-c712-4322-94d0-8b86cd1ce0f9)